 In the United States, we sell our products to hospitals.
 We are initially targeting 860 high-volume hospitals that perform, on average, more than 200 resective procedures annually and account for approximately 70% of all hospital-based resective procedures.
 Additionally, there are approximately 1,840 U.S. hospitals that perform the remaining 30% of resective BPH procedures we are also targeting.
 Over time, we expect to gradually expand our focus to also include mid- and low-volume hospitals.
-These customers in turn bill various third-party payors, such as commercial payors and government agencies, for treatment payment of each patient.
+These customers hospitals in turn bill various third-party payors, such as commercial payors and government agencies, for treatment payment of each patient.
 Effective in 2021, all local Medicare Administrative Contractors, or MACs, which represent 100% of eligible Medicare patients, issued final positive local coverage determinations to provide Medicare beneficiaries with access to Aquablation therapy in all 50 states.
-We also have favorable coverage decisions from many large commercial payors.
+We also have favorable coverage decisions from many most large commercial payors.
 Outside of the United States, we have ongoing efforts in key markets to expand established coverage and improve payment which we believe will expand patient access to Aquablation therapy.

-We manufacture the AquaBeam Robotic System, the handpiece, integrated scope and other accessories at our facility in Redwood City, California.
+We manufacture the AquaBeam Robotic System, the handpiece, integrated scope and other accessories primarily at our facility in Redwood City, California.
 This includes supporting the supply chain distribution and logistics of the various components.
 Components, sub-assemblies and services required to manufacture our products are purchased from numerous global suppliers.
-Each AquaBeam Robotic System is shipped to our customers with a third-party manufactured ultrasound system and probe.
-We utilize a well-known third-party logistics provider located in the United States and the Netherlands to ship our products to our customers globally.
+Each AquaBeam Robotic System is shipped to our customers with a third-party third-party manufactured ultrasound system and probe.
+We utilize a well-known third-party logistics provider located in the United States and the Netherlands to ship our products to our customers key markets globally.

-We generated revenue of \$24.4 million and incurred a net loss of \$28.5 million for the three months ended March 31, 2023, compared to revenue of \$14.2 million and a net loss of \$17.2 million for the three months ended March 31, 2022.
-As of March 31, 2023, we had cash and cash equivalents of \$181.0 million and an accumulated deficit of \$377.2 million.
+We generated revenue of \$24.4 million \$57.5 million and incurred a net loss of \$28.5 million \$53.8 million for the three six months ended March 31, 2023 June 30, 2023, compared to revenue of \$14.2 million \$30.9 million and a net loss of \$17.2 million \$36.4 million for the three six months ended March 31, 2022 June 30, 2022.
+As of March 31, 2023 June 30, 2023, we had cash and cash equivalents of \$181.0 million \$149.7 million and an accumulated deficit of \$377.2 million \$402.4 million.